 7. Learn About Nutcrackers

 You’ve never seen so many nutcrackers in your life until you visit the Nutcracker Museum during the holidays in Leavenworth.
-They have everything from antique nutcrackers to clown nutcrackers.
+They have everything from antique nutcrackers to clown nutcrackers, and it’s perfect when looking for indoor activities to stay warm.
 It’s fascinating to see so many different nutcrackers that have been collected from all over the world and from various decades.

 If the museum puts you in the mood to have your own nutcracker, you can go next door afterward to buy your own nutcracker.
 They make good decorations for the holidays or as a gift for someone you know who loves nutcrackers.